Grayling Lodge lakeside cabin

 Log cabin | 3 bedrooms | sleeps 6

 On the Holiday Lettings site in summer 2013; Grayling Lodge is a newly-built well-equipped luxury log cabin situated right on a lake in Pentney Lakes, West Norfolk; mid-way between King's Lynn & Swaffham.
 The plot is a quarter acre, the cabin is 166m2 (1800 sq ft) It has all the usual creature comforts and is finished to a very high standard, all furniture inside & outside is less than 3 years old.
 It is 2 storey with a lake view veranda 18m2 (200sq ft) & upstairs balcony (identical size) as well as a dock/pier built out onto lake (24m2).
 New in July 2014 is a large lakeside Summerhouse with room inside for 4 or more easy chairs plus coffee table.
 It is about 10 miles from Sandringham, 30 mins from the coast at Hunstanton, Blakeney, Holkham, Burnham Market, Wells-next-the Sea & Cromer.
 It has full gas-fired central heating plus a log burner for chilly nights.
 Downstairs there's a walk-in shower bathroom and upstairs a full family bathroom.
 The kitchen/diner is well equipped with gas hob, fan oven, dishwasher and a separate boot-room/laundry room with fridge freezer, sink and washing machine.
 The living room can seat 6 and has fabulous views of the beach & lake.
 The third bedroom is downstairs & is also used for overspill TV watching when the kids want to watch something else.
 Under the stairs is storage for cases & sports equipment plus a desk for emails or gaming.
-There is free wi-fi throughout the cabin (1.2Mbps download speed and it only has a 15GB max download per month which is not upgradeable so please do not download movies etc. People arriving after you will then not have any internet access).
+There are two free Three wi-fi hubs in the cabin (1.2Mbps download speed and each only has a 15GB max download per month which is not upgradeable so please do not download movies etc. People arriving after you will then not have any internet access).